 Application: To submit your name for consideration for the 2014 board elections, please complete the appropriate application form and return it to the corresponding organization by the appropriate deadline.
 Each country has different requirements for filing as indicated by the different deadlines.
 Give us a call at the office listed below – we would love to answer any questions you may have regarding joining the team!

 Mail to/ deliver in person to:

 Yukon Quest International, Ltd.

 550 First Avenue

 Deadline: May 22, 2014

 Whitehorse, YT Y1A 5G4

 Thank you for your interest in the Yukon Quest and for considering serving on the Board of Directors.

-* The Yukon Quest 1,000 Mile International Sled Dog Race is comprised of two organizations each with a Board of Directors, one in Alaska and one in the Yukon.
-Each board provides governance and fiscal responsibility for the organization in its respective country.
-The two organizations work in concert to plan the race and to ensure the long-term viability of the race
+* The Yukon Quest 1,000 mile International Sled Dog Race organizations are comprised of two Boards of Directors, one in Alaska and one in the Yukon.
+Each board provides governance and fiscal responsibility for the organization in their respective country.
+The two organizations work in concert to plan the race and to ensure the long-term viability of the race.